OWASP/ASVS/4.0/en/0x04-Assessment_and_Certification.md

 ### As a Guide for Automated Unit and Integration Tests

 The ASVS is designed to be highly testable, with the sole exception of architectural and malicious code requirements.
 By building unit and integration tests that test for specific and relevant fuzz and abuse cases, the application becomes nearly self-verifying with each and every build.
-For example, additional tests can be crafted for the test suite for a login controller, testing the username parameter for common usernames, account enumeration, brute forcing, LDAP and SQL injection, and XSS.
+For example, additional tests can be crafted for the test suite for a login controller, testing the username parameter for common default usernames, account enumeration, brute forcing, LDAP and SQL injection, and XSS.
 Similarly, a test on the password parameter should include common passwords, password length, null byte injection, removing the parameter, XSS, account enumeration, and more.

 ### For Secure Development Training